FabricioLince/BehaviourEsolang/README.md

 `sum = &a+b`

-To then evaluate the referenced node use the exclamation point `!` followed by the variable that contains the Node:
+To then evaluate the referenced node use the exclamation mark `!` followed by the variable that contains the Node:

 `result = !sum`